Forgot password

 Image via Riot Games

 How much time do you have?
+These are the 12 hardest champs in LoL.

 League of Legends boasts one of the deepest champion rosters in modern gaming—or any gaming franchise, really.
-This of course ranges from the easiest characters to the true demons that, in the right hands, totally dominate Summoner’s Rift.
+This, of course, ranges from the easiest characters to the true demons that, in the right hands, totally dominate Summoner’s Rift.

 Recommended Videos

 League’s toughest champions aren’t for the faint of heart; it’ll take you dozens of losses and hundreds of games to get used to these power picks.
-Ranging from the most mechanically intensive junglers to one-half of the infamous sword brothers, and including several unique ADCs, here are the most difficult League champs to attain true mastery on.
+Ranging from the most mechanically intensive junglers to one-half of the infamous sword brothers and including several unique ADCs, here are the most difficult League champs to attain true mastery on.

-Hardest League champions to learn and master
+Hardest League of Legends champions to learn and master

 Aphelios